apptainer/singularity-userdocs/README.md

 ## Generating CLI docs

-The apptainer CLI docs are generated using the actual code from apptainer.
+The Apptainer CLI docs are generated using the actual code from apptainer.
 To do this, we include apptainer as a git submodule, and whenever a Makefile target (like `make html`) is run, apptainer itself is compiled and used to generate the CLI docs.